dmatt/slackercom/README.md

 1. Create your custom [Slack slash command](https://api.slack.com/slash-commands) configuration.
 2. Add the following environment variables from your Intercom and Slack app:

-  - subdomain
   - consumer_key
   - consumer_secret
   - token
   - token_secret
   - slack_token
+  - SLACK_WEBHOOK

-3. Configure the following variables and functions in `app.js` to GET your desired data from Desk
+3. Configure the following variables and functions in `app.js` to GET your desired data from Intercom

   - `statusParams` - Object of criteria for `cases` API call via `deskCall()`, parameters available: http://dev.desk.com/API/cases/#fields
   - `createStats()` - Array.prototype.filter() tests to further segment data from `deskCall()` into specific filters
   - stats - Object of filter names and variables defined in `createStats()` to output up to 20 Slack attachments

+Remixed from [older version[(https://glitch.com/~tickets) that integrated with Desk.com intead of Intercom.